ArifAliNeosoft/Concept-of-Coroutines-and-Flows/Coroutine_2.md

 - coroutineScope
   - A coroutineScope will cancel whenever any of its children fail.
   - Use coroutineScope with the top-level try-catch, when you do NOT want to continue with other tasks if any of them have failed.
+  - This function is designed for parallel decomposition of work.

 - supervisorScope
   - A supervisorScope won't cancel other children when one of them fails.